cometu/docker-sming/README.md

 ## Usage

-You should copy the `Dockerfile` and the `docker-compose.yml` files to the project you want to build, then run the following commands:
+You should copy the `Dockerfile`, `docker-compose.yml` and `.env` files to the project you want to build.
+Update the `.env` file with your project name and other options.

+Then run the following commands:

 build
 ```bash